robin-hartmann/bug-vscode-js-debugger-breakpoints/README.md

-# 📄 template-node-ts
+# 🐞 bug-vscode-js-debugger-breakpoints

-Project Template for creating Node.js apps with TypeScript

-## ⭐ Features

-- Code in TypeScript
-- Run TypeScript code using `ts-node`
-- Built-in tasks using npm scripts
-- Integration with Visual Studio Code
+Minimal working example for reproducing a bug when debugging in ts-node with Visual Studio Code
-  - Settings
-  - Tasks
-  - Debuging
-  - Extensions
-    - Automatic code checking with ESLint
-    - Automatic code formatting and fixing with Prettier

 ## 🛠️ Development